younglim/developer.gov.sg/collections/_communities/building-a-community/our-journey.md

 It has been over a year since that first digital Meetup and this format has now become the norm for us.
 Looking back, the sudden onset of the COVID-19 crisis helped us to realise the importance of curating and organising timely, relevant Meetups that best help the community.
 Going online also provided new challenges and pushed us to come up with innovative solutions.
 For example, as a substitute for live engagement, we had to introduce polls and video Q&A with upvoting.
 This all sounds rather straightforward today, but remember that this was at a time when we were all still unfamiliar with online events and webinars!

 Also, while our live sessions became a great place for developers to network and meet up, the digital space made it difficult for our community members to connect, especially amongst themselves.
-So, we started the [STACK-X Telegram group](https://go.gov.sg/stackxtelegram){:target="_blank"} for more casual engagement with our growing community outside of Meetups.
+So, we started the [STACK Telegram group]([https://go.gov.sg/stacktelegram](https://go.gov.sg/stacktelegram){:target="_blank"} for more casual engagement with our growing community outside of Meetups.
 These days, we also invite our speakers into this channel so the community can continue to engage with them and learn beyond the time limitations of our webinars.

 ### Our Successes in Singapore & Beyond!